2023 Most Popular Natural Resources Conservation Bachelor's Degree Schools in California

 While working on their Bachelor's Degree, conservation majors at UCLA accumulate an average of around $17,178 in student debt.

 University of California - San Diego did quite well in this year’s ranking of the most popular places for natural resources conservation students to get a bachelor’s degree.
 It came in at #8 on the list.
-Located in the large city of La Jolla, UCSD is a public school with a fairly large student population.
+Located in the large city of La Jolla, UCSD is a public college with a fairly large student population.

 Of the 83 students majoring in conservation at UCSD, 37% are male and 63% are female.